luweiguo511/BankSwitch/README.md

 ### Installing the imu sensor components ###
 14. Open (click) the soc_spi_acc.sclp file.
 The Overview will show information about the target hardware and software.
+Note: Target and SDK Selection, the Board should be thunderboard EFR32BG22.
 15. Select the Software Components tab at the top.
 16. Scroll down to the "Platform" section.
 Notice how there are many components available that you can install for your application with ease.
 17. Install the following components using the Install button as shown in the image.
 The process is repeated for all components needed to add.
-- Services -> IO stream ->IO Stream:USART (dependent).
+- Services -> IO stream ->IO Stream: USART (dependent).
-- Platform -> Board Driver -> ICM20648 -> Motion Sensor
+- Platform -> Board Driver -> IMU - Inertial Measurement Unit
 - Bluetooth -> GATT -> Inertial Measurement Unit GATT Service.
-- Bluetooth -> Sensor -> Inertial Measurement Unit GATT Service.
-- Bluetooth -> Sensor -> Inertial Measurement Unit GATT Service.
+- Bluetooth -> Sensor -> Inertial Measurement Unit Sensor.

 #### Recap of this step (explaination): ####
 ##### Platfrom-Board Driver -> ICM20648 -> Motion Sensor #####